Short recap

 git pull --rebase origin main

-Pushing to Remote
+Pushing to Remotes

 # Push current branch to remote